UWE-Ruby/week-29/presentation/exercise.md

 Install and Run the Rails Application

-Create a Resque Job
+Create some posts as a User

-Echo a post to a service
+Create a template for the data